SublimeText/LaTeXTools/README.markdown

 *If you have contributed and I haven't acknowledged you, email me!*

-*Latest revision:* v3.12.16 (2017-02-08).
+*Latest revision:* v3.13.0 (2017-03-22).

 *Headline features*:

-- Live-preview math equations while writing them (ST3 only)
-- Hover over included graphics to show them in a popup (ST3 only)
-- LaTeX build variants (`C-shift-b`) now supports alternative and more flexible builders
-- Jump to label usages are added to jump-to-anywhere
-- Added a command to search for LaTeX-commands in the whole document
-- Added support for the glossary package
+- Support for the import package
+- TOC quickpanel now shows just the current document when using (`C-r`)
+- Uses analysis for ref / cite commands and better caching
-- Improvements in CWL completions for environments
+- Improved fill all completions for large files
-- Added a command to check your system setup
+- %!TEX directives now override settings in all circumstances

 ## Introduction